M-o-a-T/moat-old/doc/hacking.rst

 Data creation
 -------------

-Task definitions are created when MoaT is started or when modules are added, by simply scanning for subclasses of ``moat.script.Task``.
+Task definitions are created when MoaT is installed or when modules are added, by scanning for subclasses of ``moat.script.Task``.
-There's no reason for multiple taskdef entries for a given

 The task declarations necessary for the system to run are auto-created as needed.
 An etcd directory which requires tasks has a ``task_monitor``